Shark Pictures

 Photographs: Revillagigedo Archipelago (Isla San Benedicto and Isla Socorro), Mexican Pacific.

-Similar species: Manta birostris was once thought to be split into regional subspecies.
-There now appears to be just two valid species but more may eventually be described.
+Similar species: Manta birostris was once thought to be split into many regional species.
+There are currently just two valid species but more may eventually be described.
 Manta alfredi is visibly identical to Manta birostris but it lacks the small bump at the back of its dorsal fin.
 It also has a smaller maximum size of 5.5m

 Reaction to divers: Curious, often approaching divers and in some areas allowing contact (belly rubbing) which it seems to enjoy.
 Will sometimes play (somersault) in the divers bubbles.
 Moves away when pursued.
 Will tolerate riding for short periods but this behaviour from divers is not condoned!
 Mantas come to plankton rich seamounts to feed and if stressed and forced to leave this impacts on their ability to get the sustenance they need.